-When discussing the appeal, tell the financial aid officer exactly what you expected.
+When discussing the appeal, tell the financial aid officer exactly what you expected or what has changed.
 You don’t want to be harsh or nasty.
 Just let him or her know that you believe you deserve a specific dollar amount.
 You want to use terms that include special circumstances.
 When a financial aid office calculates a financial aid award, it uses information from the Free Application for Student Financial Aid (FASFA) and sometimes from the CSS Profile as well.
 Your circumstances may have changed since those forms were filed.
-Special circumstances gives the financial aid office a way to recalculate your child’s financial aid award letter.
+Special circumstances give the financial aid office a way to recalculate your child’s financial aid award letter.

 Some special circumstances include:

 - You or your spouse losing a source of income (job, child support, social security benefits).

 - You or your spouse being enrolled in a degree program.

 - Elder care expenses (you are taking care of a relative).

 A financial aid office doesn’t include things like standard of living, paying money to your church, or vacation expenses as special circumstances (although it would be nice!).

 Step 2: Tell the financial aid representative exactly what you want.

 You want to know the procedures to appeal the financial aid award letter for that particular school.
 This may be a certain appeals form or a letter you must write.
 Depending on the school, it may be both.
 So once the financial aid representative tells you about the appeals process and deadlines, request the needed form.
 This seems like a no-brainer, but it’s easy to forget.